typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 The following operators are supported for comparing attribute values: `=`, `!=`, `>`, `>=`, `<` and `<=`.

-### Combining patterns
+### Combining statements

 ![Combining statements](../../images/query/pattern-structure.png)

 By arranging statements together, we can express more complex pattern scenarios and their corresponding data.

 - Statement: simplest possible arrangement — a single basic building block as [explained above](#patterns-overview).
-- Conjunction: a set of patterns where to satisfy a match, all patterns must be matched.
-We use conjunctions by default just by separating the partaking patterns with semicolons `;`.
+- Conjunction (logical `AND`): a set of statements where to satisfy a match, all statements must be true.
+  We use conjunctions by default just by separating the partaking statements with semicolons `;`.
-- Disjunction: a set of patterns where to satisfy a match, at least one pattern must be matched.
-We form disjunctions by enclosing the partaking patterns within curly braces `{}` and joining them together with the keyword `or`.
+- Disjunction (logical `OR`): a set of statements where to satisfy a match, at least one statement must be matched.
+  We form disjunctions by enclosing the partaking statements within curly braces `{}` and joining them together with the keyword `or`.
-- Negation: a conjunctive pattern that explicitly defines conditions that must not to be met.
-We form negations by defining the pattern of interest inside a `not {};` block.
+- Negation (logical negation): a statement that explicitly defines conditions that must **not** to be met.
+We form negations by defining the conditions not to be met in curly brackets of a `not {};` block.

 ## Match clause